akshat25bce10459-vitb/digital-literacy/task-4-email-etiquette/emaildrafts.md

 Dear Professor Sharma,

 I hope this email finds you well.
-I am Harsh, a first-year B.Tech student in the Computer Science and Engineering(AI&ML) branch (Registration No. 25BAI111882), currently enrolled in your course CSE2001 – Data Structures and Algorithms.
+I am Akshat, a first-year B.Tech student in the Computer Science and Engineering core branch (Registration No. 25BCE10459), currently enrolled in your course CSE2001 – Data Structures and Algorithms.

-I am writing to respectfully request a two-day extension for the assignment submission due on 15 April 2025.
+I am writing to respectfully request a two-day extension for the assignment submission due on 15 April 2026.
 Over the past week, I experienced a health issue that significantly affected my ability to study and complete the work to the standard I aim for.
 I have attached a medical certificate for your reference.

-I have already completed approximately 70% of the assignment and am confident I can submit quality work by 17 April 2025 if the extension is granted.
+I have already completed approximately 70% of the assignment and am confident I can submit quality work by 17 April 2026 if the extension is granted.

 I sincerely apologise for any inconvenience this may cause and I am grateful for your understanding.
 Please let me know if this request is possible or if there is an alternative arrangement I can make.

 Thanking you,

-Harsh
+Akshat Singh
 B.Tech CSE – First Year
-Registration No. 25BAI11182
+Registration No. 25BCE10459
 VIT Bhopal University
-Email: harsh.25bai11182@vitbhopal.ac.in
+Email: akshat.25bce10459@vitbhopal.ac.in

 ---

 ## Email 2 – Expressing Interest in Summer Internship

-**Subject:** Application for Summer Internship Opportunity – B.Tech CSE(AI&ML) Student, VIT Bhopal
+**Subject:** Application for Summer Internship Opportunity – B.Tech CSE core Student, VIT Bhopal

 Dear Ms. Priya Mehta,

 I am writing to express my keen interest in a summer internship opportunity at TechVentures Pvt.
-Ltd. I am Harsh, a first-year B.Tech student specialising in Computer Science and Engineering(AI&ML) at VIT Bhopal University (Batch of 2029).
+Ltd. I am Akshat , a first-year B.Tech student specialising in Computer Science and Engineering at VIT Bhopal University (Batch of 2029).

 I came across your company's profile on LinkedIn and was genuinely impressed by the innovative projects your team has been working on in the field of software development and cloud computing.
 I am eager to gain practical exposure in a professional environment and believe an internship at TechVentures would be an excellent opportunity to apply my academic knowledge to real-world challenges.